DEVELOPER710/eFlasher/README.md

 Execute `make archlinux`, `make debian`, `make raspbian` or `make ubuntu` ...etc,  to start the Download & Flash Process !

+Run `make list` for List of Operating Systems !

 For more Information , run `make info`

 Thank You for Downloading it !